Lormetazepam is used for the short-term treatment of insomnia (difficulty sleeping).

-Lormetazepam may cause drowsiness and dizziness.
+This medicine may cause drowsiness or dizziness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: muscle weakness, headache, confusion, stomach discomfort and tiredness.
+Other side effects include any of the following: tiredness and muscle weakness.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.